 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.
+Here’s our full advertising policy: How we make money.

-However, IHG has a unique attraction for travelers even those who are already loyal to other hotel chains: the benefits that come with the IHG® Rewards Club Premier Credit Card, such as automatic Platinum elite status and an annual reward night.
+However IHG has a unique attraction for travelers, even those who are already loyal to other hotel chains: The benefits that come with the IHG® Rewards Club Premier Credit Card, such as automatic Platinum elite IHG status and an annual reward night.
 It’s hands-down the best hotel credit card for IHG loyalists.
 And right now the card has an all-time-high offer of 150,000 bonus points after spending $3,000 on purchases in the first three months.

 Despite being a Marriott Titanium elite, I’m happy to be an IHG cardholder as well, and I’ve found my IHG points to have complementary benefits when Marriott isn’t meeting my travel needs.
 Today, I’ll show you how to use your IHG points for free hotel nights all around the world.
 Let’s dive in.

-Redeeming IHG Points
+Redeeming IHG points

 |Category||Points per Night|

 There are some anecdotally higher hotel rooms.
 For example, you can secure an overwater villa at the aforementioned InterContinental Maldives for 100,000 points per night.